thecarp/dactyl-keyboard/doc/options-main.md

 ### Section <a id="case-back-plate">`back-plate`</a>

-Given that independent movement of each half of a split keyboard is not useful, each half can include a mounting plate for a stabilizing ‘beam’.
+Given that independent movement of each half of a split keyboard is not useful, each half can include a mounting plate for a stabilizing rod.
 That is a straight piece of wood, aluminium, rigid plastic etc. to connect the two halves mechanically and possibly carry the wire that connects them electrically.

 This option is similar to rear housing, but the back plate block provides no interior space for an MCU etc. It is solid, with holes for threaded fasteners including the option of nut bosses.
 Its footprint is not part of a `bottom-plate`.

 #### Parameter <a id="case-back-plate-include">`include`</a>

 If `true`, include a back plate block.
-This is not contingent upon `split`.
+This is not contingent upon `reflect`.

 #### Parameter <a id="case-back-plate-beam-height">`beam-height`</a>